-PFIC: Revisiting Passive Foreign Investments: PFIC is an IRS acronym that refers to Passive Foreign Investment Companies.
+What is a PFIC?
+The concept of “What is a PFIC” is complicated.
+PFIC is an IRS acronym that refers to Passive Foreign Investment Companies.
 The acronym can be misleading to U.S. taxpayers, because it gives the impression that PFIC only refers to companies.
 While technically this may be true, it does not put people on proper notice that their ownership or interest in foreign mutual funds and other funds is also taxable and reportable as a PFIC.
 Moreover, with the Internal Revenue Service taking an aggressive position towards offshore enforcement and foreign accounts compliance, it is important to properly report these types of passive investment companies.
 The failure to properly report and disclose PFIC on a tax return form 8621 and/or make the proper QEF or MTM election as well as report on the FBAR — could lead to significant offshore fines and penalties.

-PFIC (Passive Foreign Investment Company)
+What is a PFIC?
+(Passive Foreign Investment Company)

+What is a PFIC?
+A PFIC is a Passive Foreign Investment Company.
 PFIC involves many different types of foreign passive investments.
 The first step in evaluating a PFIC for tax and reporting purposes is to be sure you actually have one.

 What are the Passive Foreign Investment Company Tests?